This article describes how to add an email address to your account using the DreamHost web panel.

 - See also: Disk Usage Warning

-- In this section, you can set the size of your user’s mailbox.
-The field will be populated with the default size of 200MB.
-You can edit the size of the mailbox by entering a different number value.
+- You can set the size of your user’s mailbox.
+The field is populated with the default size of 200MB.
+You can edit the size of the mailbox by entering a different numeric value.

 - Email me daily warnings